3. Law and Grace, 5:1-7:29

 Fortunate are you who find yourselves confronted by the darkness of this age.
 The world may reject the child of God, but suffering only evidences a far greater treasure, God's eternal kingdom.

-oiJ ptwcoi adj. "the poor" - Referring to those in total poverty, possessing nothing and with no means to earn a living other than by receiving alms.
+oiJ ptwcoi adj. "the poor" - Nominative subject of an assumed verb to-be; "the poor in spirit are blessed."
+The word refers to those in total poverty, possessing nothing and with no means to earn a living other than by receiving alms, although here used metaphorically.

-tw/ pneumati (a atoV) dat. "in spirit" - The dative is local, of sphere.
-Serving to define the poverty.
+tw/ pneumati (a atoV) dat. "in spirit" - The dative is local, of sphere, although Zerwick suggests it is adverbial, reference / respect; "the poor, with respect to their spiritual self, are blessed."
+Irrespective of its classification, the prepositional phrase seems to specify the poverty.
 To be poor in spirit is to be totally destitute spiritually and so recognize the need for a total dependence on God; "who know their need for God", Phillips.
 This beatitude has nothing to do with physical poverty.

 oJti "for" - because.
 Introducing a causal clause explaining why the poor in spirit are blessed.
 Note repeated use of this conjunction throughout the beatitudes.

-oiJ penqounteV (penqew) part. "those who mourn" - the ones mourning.
+oiJ penqounteV (penqew) part. "those who mourn" - [blessed] the ones mourning.
 The participle serves as a substantive.
-The only clue to this not being physical is that the mourners will be comforted, unless of course, the comfort is a heavenly one.
+The only clue to this not being physical is that the mourners will be comforted.
 It is likely that the mourning is over sin; "fortunate are those who are broken before God."

-paraklhqhsontai (parakalew) fut. pas. "will be comforted" - Possibly a divine passive, although many scholars question this classification; "God will comfort them", TEV.
+paraklhqhsontai (parakalew) fut. pas. "will be comforted" - [for they] will be comforted.
+Possibly a divine passive, although many scholars question this classification; "God will comfort them", TEV.

-oiJ peinwnteV (peinaw) pres. part. "those who hunger" - the ones hungering.
+oiJ peinwnteV (peinaw) pres. part. "those who hunger" - [blessed] the ones hungering [and thirsting for].
 As with "thirsting", the participle serves as a substantive.

 thn dikaiosunhn (h) "righteousness" - righteousness, justice.
+Accusative direct object of the verb "to thirst for."
 Jesus is not speaking of those who strive for social justice, nor really those who desire it.
 He is referring to a desire for personal vindication, of being set-right before God, of being "judged in the right with God", Dumbrell.
 Therefore, Jesus is speaking about "justification", the self same justification expounded by Paul.
 So, the sense is, "those who desire to be set-right before God."
-This view is disputed by many scholars who argue that Matthew never really addresses the Pauline doctrine of a justification which is grounded on the faithfulness of Christ appropriated through faith.
+This view is disputed by many scholars who argue that Matthew never really addresses the Pauline doctrine of a justification, a being set right with God grounded on the faithfulness of Christ appropriated through faith.
 Yet, the truth is, the gospels are alive with the doctrine of justification.
 Jesus comes at justification in a typically parabolic way, such that only those with eyes to see, see.
-Paul takes Jesus' teaching and exegetes it for us, yet Jesus is the source of the doctrine, not Paul.
+Paul takes Jesus' teaching and exegetes it for us, such that Jesus is the source of the doctrine, not Paul.
 The Sermon on the Mount is a perfect example of how Jesus introduces us to a righteousness that is apart from obedience to the law.
 In the sermon we are confronted by our state of being right before God in Christ, of a righteousness apart from works.
-This fact is reinforced, as it was in the Sinai covenant, by the demand for a righteousness that exceeds that of the Scribes and the Pharisees, a righteousness, without which, we will not enter the kingdom of heaven.
-By the end of the sermon we should realize that the righteousness of the new covenant is not within us and that therefore our house faces destruction (ie. our righteousness is but filthy rages).
-This fact reinforces the truth that only one person has built their house on rock (ie. heard and applied God's perfect law, the law of the heart) and that we need to knock on his door and ask to come in (incorporate with Christ and his righteousness) before we get swept away by the great flood.
+This fact is reinforced, as it was in the Sinai covenant, by the demand for a righteousness that exceeds that of the Scribes and the Pharisees, a righteousness, without which, we will never enter the kingdom of heaven.
+By the end of the sermon we should realize that the righteousness of the new covenant is beyond us and that therefore our house faces destruction (ie., our righteousness is but filthy rages).
+This fact reinforces the truth that only one person has built their house on rock (ie., heard and applied God's perfect law, the law of the heart) and that we need to knock on his door and ask to come in (incorporate with Christ and his righteousness) before we get swept away by the great flood.
 In the end, it is only those who hunger and thirst for God's approval who are satisfied.

-cortasqhsontai (cortazw) fut. pas. "will be filled" - filled, fed.
+cortasqhsontai (cortazw) fut. pas. "will be filled" - [for they] will be filled, fed, satisfied.
 "Satisfied to the full", Barclay.

-oiJ elehmoneV (wn onoV) "the merciful" - The reciprocal nature of mercy and forgiveness is stressed in the New Testament and finds strong support in the Old, Ps.18:25-26, Jo.22:9-10, Pr.21:13.....
+oiJ elehmoneV (wn onoV) "the merciful" - [blessed] the merciful [for they shall be shown mercy].
+The adjective serves as substantive, subject of an assumed verb to-be, "blessed the merciful are."
+The reciprocal nature of mercy and forgiveness is stressed in the New Testament and finds strong support in the Old Testament, Ps.18:25-26, Jo.22:9-10, Pr.21:13.....
 The Lord's Prayer gives us the classic example, "forgive us our sins as we forgive those who sin against us."
-This beatitude is not saying that those who show mercy will have mercy shown to them, ie. a salvation by works idea.
+This beatitude is not saying that those who show mercy will have mercy shown to them, ie., a salvation by works idea.
 The fortunate are those who have experienced God's mercy, and as a consequence, find themselves merciful toward others.
 Such people know God's mercy.
 Mercy and forgiveness can never be perfectly applied by a believer, but the little we do illustrates the much that God does for us in Christ.

-th/ kardia/ (a) dat. "[the pure] in heart" - The dative is local, of sphere.
+th/ kardia/ (a) dat. "[the pure] in heart" - [blessed the pure] in heart.
+The dative may be treated local, of sphere, or reference / respect, "the pure with respect to their heart", so Olmstead.
 The purity of heart referred to here may be the righteousness of Christ, or even the regenerate nature which is ours through the gift of the Holy Spirit.
 It is certainly not some moral or sexual purity.
 The desire to touch the divine probably best describes this quality, and those who possess it will "be like him" and see the one "who is invisible."

 oyontai (oJraw) fut. "will see [God]" - "Will find themselves in God's presence."

-oiJ eirhnopoioi (oV) "peacemakers" - one who makes peace between warring sides.
+oiJ eirhnopoioi (oV) "peacemakers" - [blessed] the one who makes peace between warring sides.
+Again the adjective serves as a substantive, nominative subject of an assumed verb to-be.
 A hapax legomenon, once only use in the NT.
 Clearly, Jesus is not thinking of those who are conflict-resolution councillors.
 Nor is he speaking about the peaceful.
-He may be thinking of the peace that comes through the gospel.
-Evangelists can rightly be described as peacemakers, cf. Isaiah 52:7.
+He may be thinking of the peace that comes through the gospel, or even of evangelists as peacemakers, cf. Isaiah 52:7.
 In the end, it is likely that Jesus is speaking of those who have themselves made their peace with God.

 eneken + gen. "because of" - because of, for the sake of.
 Causal.

-hJ basileia twn ouranwn "the kingdom of heaven" - Matthew ends with a typical inclusio, rounding of the beatitudes as a package by ending where he started.
+twn ouranwn "[the kingdom] of heaven" - [the kingdom] of the heavens [is of them / theirs].
+For this genitive see v3.
+Matthew ends with a typical inclusio, rounding of the beatitudes as a package by ending where he started.